 Lepto is important if you have a pond or stream on property and of course there may be others depending on your area.
 Please consult with a veterinarian.

 Again every dog is different and this is just a recommendation and one I follow-the choice ultimately is yours and/or your veterinarians.

 Just like vaccinations nutrition is very controversial.
 I do strongly believe that diet affects overall health and behavior.
 I truly feel that if you eat well you will feel well.
 I do spend a good amount of money on my dogs food as I think it will save me in their health.
 I feed the best that I can afford.
 This is a personal choice again and my recommendation is only a guide line.
 You need to do what is right for you and your lifestyle.

-I raise my puppies on raw food exclusively and then when they are a year they eat a combination of raw and high quality dry food.
+I raise my puppies on raw food exclusively and then when they are a year they eat a combination of raw and high quality dry food such as Orijen.
 If you prefer not to feed raw I can have your puppy on dry food alone-you just need to let me know.
 I really like Answers Detailed Food for their quality ingredients and the fact that they don't use synthetic vitamins.
 I also rotate their goats milk and fish stock several times a week.
 I have been feeding raw and started in 2002 under the direction of our holistic veterinarian at the time.
 I have used many pre-made brands and even made it myself.
 I really like Answers as it is complete food and very easy for people to manage.